CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

 MC/DC derives schemas, assigns object identities, packs values, represents relationships, dispatches among concrete representations, and generates field accessors.
 Maintaining this machinery adds implementation complexity and requires MC/DC to define rules that an ordinary class system would otherwise manage automatically.

-The duplication is necessary because the Python object model does not satisfy MC/DC's execution requirements.
+The duplication is necessary because the Python object model does not satisfy Numba execution requirements.
 Python objects may contain interpreter-managed references, dynamic types, arbitrary inheritance behavior, and separately allocated containers that Numba cannot generally compile or transfer to an accelerator.
 Host pointers also cannot serve as portable references to state allocated in a GPU address space.
 MC/DC instead needs a complete representation with predictable types, explicit ownership, stable relationships, and equivalent access patterns across Python, Numba-CPU, and Numba-GPU execution.